codegarden13/dev-docker-php/readme.md

 - phpmyadmin

 ## prerequisites
-1. create directory "input-data", put the vhost configuration for apache with the ports like in docker-compose.yml
+### create directory "input-data",

+put the vhost configuration for apache with the ports like in docker-compose.yml

 ```
 └── 📁input-data
     └── prd.conf
     └── stg.conf
 ```

-Example: stg.conf could look like this:
+### stg.conf

 ```
 Listen 8182